shayna-wallace/shayna-wallace.github.io/index.md

 # Enhanced Artifacts and Narratives

+A. Briefly describe the artifact.
+What is it?
+When was it created?

+B. Justify the inclusion of the artifact in your ePortfolio.
+Why did you select this item?
+What specific components of the artifact showcase your skills and abilities in software development?
+How was the artifact improved?

+C. Did you meet the course objectives you planned to meet with this enhancement in Module One?
+Do you have any updates to your outcome-coverage plans?

+D. Reflect on the process of enhancing and/or modifying the artifact.
+What did you learn as you were creating it and improving it?
+What challenges did you face?

 * ### Mobile Applications

 The artifact I enhanced for category one (software design and engineering) is a set of Java projects that included JUnit tests for three different mobile applications.
 There are three Java projects, Appointment, Contact, and Task.
 These 3 Java projects are also what the mobile application is.
 An appointment application, a contact application, and a task application.
 I created the Java projects/classes, and in each project/class, coded the requirements needed for that mobile application.
 Once the requirements have been made, I need to test them to ensure they function correctly.
 To accomplish that, I then created JUnit tests to test the requirements.
 This artifact was created for a Software Test, Automation,  & QA course that I took in 2021(21EW4).